mohanmca/professional_certification/aws/2_1_aws_s3_anki.md

 * To route domain traffic to an S3 bucket, use Amazon Route 53 to create an alias record that points to your bucket.
 An alias record is a Route 53 extension to DNS.
   * Alias record is similar to a CNAME record
-  * An alias record can be crated for both for the root domain, such as example.com, and for subdomains, such as www.example.com.
+  * An alias record can be created for both for the root domain, such as example.com, and for subdomains, such as www.example.com.
   * CNAME records can be created only for subdomains.

 ## S3 encryption mechanism to secure data

 * [AWS S3 Encryption Infographic](https://awsinfographics.s3.amazonaws.com/S3_Encryption_Infographic.png)
-* S3 Encrption mechanism
+* S3 Encryption mechanism
 * Server side encrypted
   * SSE-S3 (S3 manged keys)
   * SSE-KMS (KMS manged keys)